Lsans80/Lsans80/README.md

 - 🌱 I’m actively seeking a job as a **backend Java developer.**

-- 💬 Ask me about **whatever you want and let's see if I can help you.**
+- 💬 Ask me about **whatever you want and I will do my best to help you.**

 - 📫 How to reach me **luisa.sans@gmail.com**